 Conversions for Furnaces and Water Heaters | Gas Furnace Fuels

 Finally, most appliances come ready for natural gas.
 However, they typically have a conversion kit with the new appliance.
 Gas appliances are easily converted for propane use.
 The gas appliance will not function properly unless it has the appropriate kit for the fuel used.
 A gas appliance is dangerous if the proper kit is not used for the appropriate fuel that is available.
 A gas furnace set up for propane will not work and can be dangerous if it uses natural gas for fuel.
-This is also true if a natural gas furnace uses propane.
+That is also true if a natural gas furnace uses propane.

 Conclusion | Natural Gas Versus Propane